Wologman/Anqa/README.md

 * It is hard to build strong models from training on the inherently weak-labelling in the Xeno-Canto data.
 A large proportion of this data contains false negatives, whilst the training routine has no way to ensure sub-sampling contains sound the expected classes, leading to false positives during training.

-Model segment level model predictions also have some shortcommings:
+On the output side, segment level model predictions also have some shortcommings:

-* Working with the segment-level data is hard to visualise and inconvenient for deriving meaningful statistical insights for monitoring.
+* Working with the fixed-segment-length data is hard to visualise and inconvenient for deriving meaningful statistical insights for monitoring.

 * The training data is incomparable to model predictions, making it hard to perform any meaningful form of model calibration from data in it's short-crop form.

-The value-proposition here is for regional institutions to use their own experts to create strongly labelled datasets.
-Then for the rest of time a world-leading model is just a code-fork away.
-This enables the building of local capacity and continuity.
+The value-proposition here is for regional institutions to use their own experts to create and time-frequency box annotated datasets.
+Then for the rest of time a world-leading model architecture is just a code-fork away, whilst the training dataset can be continuously reviewed and improved.

 ## Proposed Columns